Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 > Output.

 No explicit output.
 Runs `Organisms_parsing02.py` and `folder_creators_server0.sh` (the last one described in the section below)
-In fact results of running are equivalent to
+In fact results of running are equivalent to `folder_creators_server0.sh`, but for more than one specie.

 #### `folder_creators_server0.sh`

+> Input.

+1. Path to *one bacteria* json file.
+2. Aligner (muscle or prank in current realisation)
+3. Identity percent of best blast hits in proteinortho.
+4. Your e-mail
+5. Number of threads for parallelising some of tools.

+> Output.

+Directory, which named equivalently to shortened bacteria name.
+Contents two subdirectories:
+1. THe data folder contents csvs, alignments, different fasta files, temporary jsons, results of tools' computings etc
+2. The figures folder contents plots and phylogenetic trees (in separate directory).

 ## Parts of pipeline